What is Burnout?

 Creativity can be a powerful way to take care of yourself and boost your overall wellbeing.
 If you find an activity you enjoy that’s unrelated to work or study, you’ll have something to do where there isn’t any pressure to perform.
 The only expectation is that you have fun!

 This could be any activity where you build or create something – for example, cooking/baking, gardening, creating art, playing games like Animal Farm or Minecraft, or singing/playing music.
-Check out this fun article on ways art and design can help you relax.
+Check out more ways art and design can help you relax.

 Accept things that aren’t in your control